 The Wipe was one of the first location aware effects in Vixen.
 The goal of this effect is somewhat similar to the chase, however it is aware of the position of the elements as defined in the Preview.
 It uses this location awareness to simulate a chase across all of its elements in a Wiping fashion.

-It can be controlled by the number of passes or by a measure of the pulse length.
+It can be controlled by the number of passes, by a measure of the pulse length and with a Movement curve.
 The most common use case is the by count.